viceCommodore/entropy-docs/docs/02_ENTROPY A/02_Ashar_Configuration.md

 ## Reprovisioning

-You can change the Wifi network your Ashlar is connected.
+You can change the Wifi network your Ashlar is connected to.
 If you have not yet claimed on your new wallet you can also submit a new wallet address.

 To start the reprovisioning process, insert a paperclip into the hole on the side of the device.
 Depress the button and hold it down for 5s.
 The LEDs will turn blue.
 They will then turn red, after which you can remove the paperclip.
 Then follow the provisioning instructions starting at step 5.